chrispenny/silverstripe-dataobject-to-fixture/README.md

 - Classes might change
 - Entire paradigms on how I generate the fixtures might change

+What won't change:

+- The public API will not change.
+There will still be a service with those 3 main methods.

 I would not recommend that you use this module (at this stage) for any application critical features, but I **would** recommend that you use it as a developer tool (to help you write your own fixtures, either for tests, or to be used with Populate).